jamesjsewell/inventory_management/README.md

 front-end:
-React and ReactRouter for building and routing views Redux for modifiying the state of views
+React and ReactRouter for building and routing views Redux for handling the state of views
 Backbonejs for CRUD operations on models/collections SemanticUI for React to make the styling process faster Filestack for handling user profile images